 Germany’s Most Trusted & Liked Companies

-Despite the blocked merger with French Alstom coined ‘airbus on rails’ and CEO Joe Kaeser’s public Twitter debate with EU commissioner Margrethe Vestager, the industrial powerhouse’s reputation remained stable earning it once again the title of Germany’s favorite company.
+Despite the blocked merger with French Alstom and CEO Joe Kaeser’s public Twitter debate with EU commissioner Margrethe Vestager, the industrial powerhouse’s reputation remained stable earning it once again the title of Germany’s favorite company.

 Next up, chemicals company Linde moves to take 2nd place in the ranking, followed by Fresenius Medical Care in 3rd place.
-Both Linde and Fresenius Medical have improved in scores since Q4 2018 and have entered the top 3 for the first time in our German ranking.
+Both Linde and Fresenius Medical have improved in scores since Q4 2018 and have entered the top three for the first time in our German ranking.

 It hasn’t been easy to be a top performer in Germany – most of this year’s biggest fallers were some of 2018’s most trusted and liked companies.
 Deutsche Post appears to be in the midst of a reputational crisis down 8.1 points after massive outrage over undelivered letters and parcels – moving the company from a once celebrated 3rd to 14th place.

 To make matters worse, Deutsche Post seems to have been rather unresponsive – leaving both customers and employees feeling powerless and infuriated.
 One postman describes his workload as catastrophic and feels let down by management – “the managers get big money and we have to pay for it.”

-Public perceptions most likely didn’t improve after the news of Lufthansa suing customers for skiplagging – when a passenger books a cheaper, layover ticket with no intention of continuing to the final destination.
+Public perceptions most likely didn’t improve after the news of Lufthansa suing customers for skiplagging – when a passenger books a cheaper layover ticket with no intention of continuing to the final destination.

-And lest we forget sportswear giant Adidas, which has notably lost its place on the podium with a 6.4-point decrease in public perceptions.
+And lest we forget, sportswear giant Adidas, which has notably lost its place on the podium with a 6.4-point decrease in public perceptions.
 The recent bottlenecks in supply and disproportionate investment in the US could have caused more than weakening sales in the home market.

-Purpose is on the Rise
+Purpose is on the rise

 German insurance company Munich Re takes the title as Q1’s biggest riser after an 8.2-point jump in perceptions.
 The company seems to have developed a reputation as a leading expert on climate change.
 Perhaps this display of corporate purpose is what’s responsible for the remarkable rise from 18th to 4th place in our reputation ranking.

 This proactive move to add transparency to the financial industry may have been what the German public needed to raise perceptions by 4.7 points – making it Q1’s second biggest riser.

 Rumors had already been spreading by the end of 2018 which may have been the reason behind the company’s 7.6-point drop in perceptions from Q3 to Q4.
 It appears the German software company is making a comeback with a 4.3-point rise, perhaps signaling a partial recovery for this DAX 30 darling.

 Overall, Q1 in Germany seems to show a mix of stability for some and volatility for others.
-Most interesting would be to follow those who have gone through dramatic reputational shifts – like Munich Re, Adidas, Lufthansa and Deutsche Post – and see if those changes are mere swings or persistent trends.
+Most interesting would be to follow those who have gone through dramatic reputational shifts – like Munich Re, Adidas, Lufthansa, and Deutsche Post – and see if those changes are mere swings or persistent trends.
 We’ll be sure to follow up on that in our next review.

-If you are interested in this topic you might like the following:
+If you are interested in this topic, you might like the following: